JesseTG/awesome-qt/README.md

 - [qtwebserver](https://github.com/cybercatalyst/qtwebserver) [:octocat:](https://github.com/cybercatalyst/qtwebserver) - If you need to write a web application server in Qt for some reason, this'll help you along.
 - [QtXlsx](http://qtxlsx.debao.me) [:octocat:](https://github.com/dbzhang800/QtXlsxWriter) - Read and write spreadsheets in Microsoft Excel format.
 - [Qwt](http://qwt.sourceforge.net) [:package:](https://sourceforge.net/projects/qwt) - Qt widgets designed for scientific and technical applications.
-- [V-Play](https://v-play.net) - Cross-platform 2D game engine and app framework that relies heavily on QML.
-Has a lot of tools and resources, and may even deserve its own list.
 - [verdigris](https://github.com/woboq/verdigris) [:octocat:](https://github.com/woboq/verdigris) - Experimental library to write Qt applications *without* using the `moc`.

 ## Software Repositories